Climate emergency actions

 The course is externally accredited by the Carbon Literacy Trust who have confirmed that I meet all of the requirements of the Carbon Literacy Standard and am regarded as Carbon Literate.

 As photographers we need to make environmentally conscious business decisions to take care of our planet.
-The below summary sets out the actions I’m taking in 2022-2023 (from September 2022 onwards) in response to the Climate Emergency and gives clients an idea of what to expect with my approach to projects, to ensure our sustainability values are aligned.
+The below summary sets out the actions I’m taking in 2024/5 and 25/26 in response to the Climate Emergency and gives clients an idea of what to expect with my approach to projects, to ensure our sustainability values are aligned.

 I recognise these actions aren’t perfect - but they’re a step in the right direction.
 I’ll review these actions annually in response to data evidence and new opportunities that help photographers achieve a more sustainable practice.